-If you are using the Australian Passport Renewal Application form (PC7), a guarantor is not required.
+If you are submitting the PC7 Adult Renewal form, a guarantor is not required.

-If you are using the Application for an Australian Passport Overseas form (PC8) you must provide a guarantor.
+If you are submitting the PC8 Overseas Application form, then you do need a guarantor.
 Your guarantor must complete Section 11 of the application form.
 He/she must also endorse the back of one photo by writing "This is a true photo of [your full name]" and signing underneath.
 A guarantor is not optional.

 General guarantor criteria